 I hurt for my loved one.
 I hurt for their children.
 I hurt for the spouse who no longer attends to the relationship.
 My loved one is blind to what they are doing to themselves, their children, their spouse, and our family.
 I do understand that it started with pain.
 Pain so big, there seemed no other answer.
 I do understand they didn’t know what to do.
 I understand they have to see it to change it.
 I try to understand I can’t change it for them.
 I know my understanding changes nothing!
 I feel stuck, hopeless, and helpless.

-We love them, are angry at them, have been hurt by them, see their children hurting, are afraid of them, are afraid for their children, have compassion for them, and want them to be ok!
+We love them, are angry at them, have been hurt by them, see their children hurting, are afraid of them, are afraid for their children, are afraid for them, have compassion for them, and want them to be ok!